 Click on a word or scroll down for the latest news.

 What's going on in the security and privacy world?
-Check out November's Security Snippets newsletter.
+Check out February's Security Snippets newsletter.

 The Arizona Cyber Threat Response Alliance (ACTRA) published their recommended security practices for businesses.

 Cyber security can be confusing.
 Here's a guide for managers that demystifies protecting your organization, and learn more about protecting your business.

 You've heard of firewalls, but do you really know what they are?
 Here's a guide to firewalls and how they protect you.

 Viruses, worms, and Trojans.
 Oh, my!
 Travel through the new Threatsaurus to learn about scary things on the Internet.

 Get a free computer security check-up.
 Many security vendors provide free computer check-ups.
 Here's a list of vendors.